WELCOME TO MY PAGE

 RESEARCH INTERESTS

-I'm especially curious about topics in Development Economics, Political Economy, and International Economics.
-My research delves into the analysis of conflicts, foreign aid, and geoeconomics, with a focus on leveraging geocoded data to uncover new insights.
+I'm especially curious about topics in Development Economics, International Economics, and Political Economy.
+My research delves into the analysis of conflicts and geoeconomics, with a focus on leveraging geocoded data to uncover new insights.

 Canvas Logo